 My job is just to bring the vision of the composer and give life to that.
 Of course, I have my own interpretations of that, but it’s in the framework of their vision.

 Let’s use like Beethoven or Bach.
-So when I’m playing a new piece by them, I go and I find the recordings and stuff, and then I see, like, all right, this is certain things that are set in stone.
+So when I’m playing a new piece by them, I go and I find the recordings and, I see certain things that are set in stone.
 This is the framework of it.
-And then you have — it’s like, all right, they did this, they did this.

-And then there’s another flip side of it when you’re working with like living composers, where it’s like, all right cool, I have access to the primary source now.
-So, it’s like I know exactly how they want it.
+When you’re working with living composers, it’s like, I have access to the primary source now.
+I know exactly how they want it.
 I can give my own feedback about like, “Oh, I think this sounds better if it’s like this.”

 So how would you say your background is reflected within the music, in terms of who you are and where you came from?